osama900/can-of-books-frontend/README.md

 ## Architecture

+we will use react and react bootstrap axios

 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log